The placenta is an organ that nourishes the baby in the womb. Placental abruption is when it parts from the womb before a baby is born.

 - Injury to the belly from an accident or a fall

-- Sudden decrease in the volume of the uterus, from losing amniotic fluid or from the delivery of a first twin
+- Sudden decrease in the volume of the uterus, such as from losing amniotic fluid or from the delivery of a first twin

 This health problem is more common in older mothers.

-In the early stages, you may not have symptoms.
-If you do, you may have:
+In the early stages, there may not be symptoms.
+Women who do have symptoms may have: